mike1372/toy_robot_nodejs/README.md

 Running the Simulation
 ----------------------

-The simulation is run by issuing the folowing command:
+The simulation is run by issuing the following command:

 ```
 node lib/main.js